Net-Base Services & Portals

 REST

-APIs with domain authority
+APIs with functional authority

 Services

-Windows and Linux services for real operational logic
+Windows- and Linux-services for real operational logic

 Portale

-Customer areas and self-service with domain context
+Customer areas and self-service with functional integration

 Betrieb